Did you know State has both French and Spanish clubs on campus?

 Learning a second language is so important, because it helps to connect with people around the world, advances your career and pushes you to think critically.

 Peyton, a student majoring in International Studies with a focus in French, said she chose a concentration in French because she has some background in the language and loves languages.

 She said she wants to learn as many as possible to be able to travel the world and communicate with different people in different languages.
 Atkinson, another student majoring in International Studies, has a focus on Spanish.

-The French club meets at 12:30 p.m. on Wednesdays and the Spanish club meets at 12:30 p.m. on Tuesdays.
-Both clubs meet in room 218 of Ferrell Hall and the meetings run for about 45 minutes.
+The French club meets at 12:30 p.m. on Wednesdays, and the Spanish club meets at 12:30 p.m. on Tuesdays.
+Both clubs meet in room 218 of Ferrell Hall.
+Meetings last about 45 minutes.